 3) Using the data you’ve gathered from your page, set up data-driven targeted adverts.
 Instead of paying printers to print flyers for you – use that budget on Facebook advertising.

 4) Engage with your Audience.
 Always.
 Once you set up the event page, keep the discussion going.
 Post little teasers of what people can expect, drop in some high res images, ask questions to engage with people who have clicked on attending.

 The more people interact with the event, the higher the events EdgeRank will be.
 The higher the EdgeRank, the more people will see it, and so the cycle goes.

 Run competitions to give away a t-shirt, free cap, bar tab or tickets to a show.
 Ask people to like and share a post in the event to be entered into the draw.
 This will increase how many people see the post organically.

 Boost the same post with a little bit of money so that even more people see the event, and enter the competition.

 In rare cases, this process can repeat again and again until eventually, your post goes viral.

 Who here has not seen a viral video?
 Justin Beiber and Psy are both huge YouTube success stories.
 And even if you don’t like their music, you’ve at least heard of them.
 And at the end of the day, that’s what marketing is really all about.
 Playing that one epic solo, or composing that one song that goes viral and gets your name out there – that’s the dream right?

 So, can your content still go viral?
 Yes.
-Yes it can.
+Yes, it can.
 But it won’t be by accident.
-It will take careful planning, and a mastery of a few different social media platforms.
+It will take careful planning and a mastery of a few different social media platforms.
 The good news is that the work itself is easy.
-The bad news is that is a slow to setup an online presence, and requires a lot of constant work.
+The bad news is that is slow to set up an online presence, and requires a lot of constant work.
 [Here] are a few more tips on getting your content to go viral.

 Facebook is only one of the platforms you will need to master if you want your content to go viral.